smindre1/An_Introduction_To_Regex/README.md

 //Because the string starts with a 'J', the console logs 'true'
 ```
+`**Regex is case sensitive, so if you are looking for a capital 'J', then it will not accept a lowercase 'j'.`
 ```
 let string = 'Javascript';
 let pattern = /t$/;